ahmedfadeel/Medicalcare/README.md

 [git clone] (https://github.com/ahmedfadeel/Medicalcare.git)
 'cd seed-angular'
-If you just want to start a new project without the seed-angular commit history then you can do:
+If you just want to start a new project without the seed-angular commit history then you can do.

 ##Install Dependencies
 To install the dependencies you must run:

-Run 'npm install'
+Run 'npm install'.
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.